USACE/cwms-data-api/docs/source/decisions/0001-api-versioning.rst

 With Calendar Versioning automation tools can just pick the current date when appropriately triggered, perhaps by merged into a particular branch.

+@adamkorynta

+ Summary: Calendar versioning more directly aligns with consumers needs

+Deprecation, desupport, and removal notices usually involve timelines rather than predicting x number of major/minor releases into the future.

+Given the endpoints themselves are already versioned, following semver becomes obtuse with only a real use-case of structural changes such as supported JDK changes, etc.

 Opinion 2 Users
 ---------------